certification

 Is CompTIA Network+ still worth it given AI?

 Tier B (factual): CompTIA publishes the five N10-009 objective domains and recommends A+ plus 9–12 months of hands-on networking experience (a recommendation, not a requirement).
-BLS occupation context for Network and computer systems administrators (SOC 15-1244) shows a 2024–2034 projected change of −4.2% with ~14,300 annual openings — a forecast, not a guarantee, and not an AI prediction.
+BLS occupation context for Network and computer systems administrators (SOC 15-1244) shows a 2024–2034 projected change of −4.2% (from 331,500 jobs in 2024 to 317,700 in 2034) with ~14,300 annual openings — a forecast, not a guarantee, and not an AI prediction.
 We do not attribute that figure to AI.
 Tier A: none cited; we decline to forecast AI exposure for this role.

 Compare Network+ against your actual goal before committing.
 Build my personalized career plan.